 - Preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper.

 - After dough is chilled lightly moisten hands and divide dough in half.
-Make it into two logs about 13 inches long and 3 ½ inches wide.
+Shape it into two logs about 13 inches long and 3 ½ inches wide.
 Sprinkle the tops with sugar.

-- Bake 24 to 26 minutes till edges are lightly browned and the logs feel firm.
-Cool for 15 minutes (I didn’t).
-Cut the logs into approximately 2 inch slices (or however you like them).
-Cool on wire racks.
+- Bake one sheet at a time (or use two racks and rotate halfway through) 24 to 26 minutes till edges are lightly browned and the logs feel firm.
+Cool for 15 minutes.
+Cut the logs into approximately 2 inch slices.
+Let cool completely on wire racks.

 May Cookie Co. says